BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 > - Amazon S3
 > - EBS throughput optimized HDD volume

-The answer is **EBS Cold HDD Volume**, we want _block storage_, which elimates the S3 (and glacier) options, and _low cost_, which pushes towards cold storage rather than the costly IOPS.
+The answer is **EBS Cold HDD Volume**, we want _block storage_, which eliminates the S3 (and glacier) options, and _low cost_, which pushes towards cold storage rather than the costly IOPS.

-> Which of the following AWS services faclitate the implementation of loosely coupled architecture (select two)?
+> Which of the following AWS services facilitate the implementation of loosely coupled architecture (select two)?
 >
 > - AWS CloudFormation
 > - Amazon Simple Queue Service